nemosteven/handwriting-figures-python/README.md

 **Although I provide three approaches here, I do recommend the first in ordinary use.** The reason is that the first approach is easily to be combined with matplotlib, which has been widely used.

-**Actually, I don't understand the Approach 2.** So it is provided here just to show that this approach exists, and maybe I should spare some time for it.
+**Approach 2 creates a prcure in html.** So it is provided here just to show that this approach exists, and maybe I should spare some time for it.

 **Approach 3 is used for ipython.**